-In modern management literature you see a combination of hard and soft aspects.
-The hard side is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side emphasizes attention to the motivation and synergy of people.
+In modern management literature you see a combination of hard and soft performance aspects.
+The hard side (quantitative data) is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side (qualitative appreciative inquiry data) emphasizes attention to the motivation and synergy of people.

 Management often has a feeling that they have no control over the accommodation.
 Where does this feeling come from?
 Is there too little measurement or are the wrong things being measured?

 Does gaining control mean more measuring or is it mainly about identifying the relevant accommodation matters that add value to the organizational goals?
 What should it contribute to?
 What do we want to achieve?
 How can we achieve that?
 How can we manage risks?
 How is it perceived by the users?

 A quality assurance system is not only necessary for the primary educational process, but also for the secondary operational processes.
 A cyclical quality assurance system according to the Plan-Do-Check-Act (PDCA) system helps to gear the performance of the learn/work environment to the organizational strategy, to continuously monitor, secure and improve within the given policy frameworks.

 PDCA is interwoven in the accommodation process in several places, scaled differently.
 In this way, insight into and control over the learn/work environment is created and the associated costs, risks and performance can be proactively managed in a professional manner.